Priming bias versus post-treatment bias in experimental designs: Nonparametric Analysis of the Three Experimental Designs

-We provide the derivation of these bounds (and those in the next proposition) in Section~\ref{sec:bounds-proof}.
-Inspection of these functions reveals that we can find the maximum of the upper bound by comparing when $Q_0$ makes one of the two minimum statements into equalities, $Q_0 = P_{111}Q_{11}$ or $Q_0 = (1 - P_{011})Q_{01}$.

-These bounds will differ from the above randomization bounds in two ways.
-First, with the randomization assumption alone, we could only leverage the observed strata within levels of treatment---further stratification in terms of the moderator provided no information because it places no restriction on the relationship between the pre-test and post-test versions of the moderator.
-Under monotonicity (Assumption~\ref{a:monotonicity}), we can leverage $P_{tzd}$ and $Q_{tz}$ to narrow the bounds.
-Second, monotonicity places bounds on the true value of $Q_0$ since it must be less than $\min(Q_{11}, Q_{01})$.
+\end{proposition} We provide the derivation of these bounds (and those in the next proposition) in Section~\ref{sec:bounds-proof}.
+These bounds will differ from the above randomization bounds given in Proposition~\ref{prop:randomization-bounds} in two ways.
+First, with the randomization assumption alone, we could only leverage the observed strata within levels of treatment---further stratification in terms of the moderator provided no information because it placed no restriction on the relationship between the pre-test and post-test versions of the moderator.
+Under moderator monotonicity (Assumption~\ref{a:monotonicity}), we can leverage $P_{tzd}$ and $Q_{tz}$ to narrow the bounds.
+Second, moderator monotonicity places bounds on the true value of $Q_*$ since it must be less than $\min(Q_{11}, Q_{01})$.

-While the post-test monotonicity assumption does narrow the bounds, they are often still quite wide and usually contain 0.
-To further narrow the bounds, we consider another assumption that the moderator is stable in the control arm of the study. \begin{assumption}[Stable Moderator under Control] $D_i(0) = D_i(0, 1)$ \end{assumption} This assumption implies that the moderator under control in the post-test design is the same as the moderator as if it was measured pre-test.
+While the moderator monotonicity assumption does narrow the bounds, they are often still quite wide and usually contain 0.
+To further narrow the bounds, we consider another assumption that the moderator is stable in the control arm of the study. \begin{assumption}[Stable Moderator under Control] $M^{*}_i = M_i(0)$ \end{assumption} This assumption implies that the moderator under control in the post-test design is the same as the moderator as if it was measured pre-test.
 This assumption may be plausible in experimental designs where the control condition is neutral or similar to the pre-test environment.
 In our empirical example, this would mean that hearing the generic campaign speech, which does not mention the land issue, does not affect perceived land insecurity.
 Under both Assumptions~\ref{a:monotonicity}~and~\ref{a:stability}, the only values that principal strata that $S_i$ can take are $\{111, 100, 000\}$.